bornbrie/WooOS-Storefront/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 WooStorefront enables a set of public facing WooCommerce API endpoints, extended using the WP-API protocols.
-This allows a browse and checkout flow for your WooCommerce store via the API while logged in as a customer.
+It allows both a browse and checkout flow for your WooCommerce store via the API while logged in as a customer.

 == Description ==